-If a game developer or publisher enables Unity Ads or Unity Analytics for their game, we collect data such as device type, country, device language, in-game behavior and purchases, IP address, Apple’s Advertising Identifier (IDFA), and Google Play advertising ID.
+If a game developer or publisher enables Unity Ads, and the player provides her consent, or Unity Analytics for their game, we collect data such as device type, country, device language, in-game behavior and purchases, IP address, Apple’s Advertising Identifier (IDFA), and Google Play advertising ID.
 This information helps developers and publishers tailor games and ads for players and their devices, such as providing ads designed for specific device types, player languages, and game preferences.

 Why provide advertising at all?

 A great deal of creativity and resources go into making all games.
 Developers and publishers can provide free-to-play games because advertising helps cover their costs.
 Unity tailors ad types and frequency so players have a better experience (for example, by seeing fewer but more relevant ads).
 This also allows advertisers to serve the most pertinent ads to players.

 Does Unity collect what the GDPR refers to as “special categories” of personal information about players, such as political, religious, or sexual orientation?

 No. Unity only collects gameplay and device information.
 Unity does not collect these special categories of personal information.

 How does Unity assure GDPR compliance?